 E Tacconelli, N Magrini & Co-ordinating Group, “Global priority list of antibiotic-resistant bacteria to guide research, discovery, and development of new antibiotics”, World Health Organization, 2017

-E Tacconelli, E Carrara, A Savoldi et al and the WHO Pathogens Priority List working group (2017), “Discovery, research and development of new antibiotics: the WHO priority list of antibiotic-resistant bacteria”, The Lancet Infectious Diseases (forthcoming).
+E Tacconelli, E Carrara, A Savoldi et al and the WHO Pathogens Priority List working group (2017), “Discovery, research, and development of new antibiotics: the WHO priority list of antibiotic-resistant bacteria and tuberculosis”, The Lancet Infectious Diseases, online first version

 Have confidence in your decisions